 There was already strong safety data from clinical trials involving almost 8,000 people, including more than 5000 infants and toddlers to support the introduction of routine vaccination [1-3, 7-9].
 The trials demonstrated that Bexsero® has a good safety profile[10] and a review of the data by the European Commission resulted in vaccine licensure in January 2013 on the basis of the benefits of the vaccine outweighing the risks.

 Real-world experience of using Bexsero across the world also continues to grow.
-Since the vaccine was licensed in 2015, almost 5 million doses have been given to children in the UK [11] with no safety concerns raised [6].
-Safety surveillance form other countries that have used the vaccine widely have also been consistent with the safety profile reported in clinical trials [6].
+Safety surveillance from countries that have used the vaccine widely have been consistent with the safety profile reported in clinical trials [6].